 While today isn't really about the living, it's a great opportunity to thank veterans and the men and women who are currently serving in our Armed Forces.
 At any time, those at war could join the fallen at our national memorials at Arlington Cemetery and across the country.
 Today, some who were injured while serving are healing at hospitals around the world.
 Their stories - grit, determination, and bravery - are inspirational.
 Others who have returned from war aren't receiving the care (or the jobs) we owe them.
-That saddens me, especially when they are put on endless waiting lists for care.
+That saddens me.

 Washington Post, A Song of Gratitude at Arlington National Cemetery, by Page Johnson of McLean, Virginia.
 I recommend that you read it at this link.